 Topeka boasts a family-friendly atmosphere, with a good balance of city life and nature (e.g. it has plenty of spots for fishing, or beautiful botanical gardens..).

 Newton, Iowa has been pushing for better quality housing since 2014.
 They’ve been working hard to improve living conditions in order to attract and grow their community.
-As part of that incentive, they offer anyone who buys a home (of $190,000 or more) a ‘Welcome to Newton’ pack as well as $10,000 cash.
+It is one of the states that will pay you to move there.
+As part of that incentive, they offer anyone who buys a home (of US$190,000 or more) a ‘Welcome to Newton’ pack as well as US$10,000 cash.
 Find out more here.

 Chattanooga in Tennessee is running a ‘GeekMove’ program (yes, really).
 It’s only made number 7 on our list as it’s only available to computer programmers and/or developers.
 The scheme doesn’t specify exact packages but has the opportunity to compete for relocation support in various ways.
 To qualify, the employer you apply to work for must be signed up to the scheme and you currently live at least 50 miles away from Chattanooga.
 Learn more at The Gig City webiste.